 Insider tip: Try calling college coaches during the summer.
 They tend to be less busy at this time, so you will have fewer practices, games and other commitments to work around.

 Before your first phone call with a college coach, there is a lot of preparation that needs to be done.
 By now you should have solid research on the program and practiced your responses with either a friend or family member.
 So, how do you know what to do when a college coach calls?
 Former D3 Head Coach Pam Monier and former D1 and D3 college swimming coach Danny Koenig break down what prospective recruits should expect during their first phone call with a college coach, including:

 When you’re calling college coaches, think of the framework for your call like this:

-To help you get a general concept of how a call with a coach will go, we’ve created a script for you to reference:
+To help you get a general concept of how coach phone calls will go, we’ve created a script for you to reference:

 “Hi Coach Brown, my name is Jane Doe and I’m an outside hitter at ABC High School.
 I recently sent you an email with my highlight video and wanted to follow up with you!
 Do you have a few minutes to talk right now?

 In your introduction, bring up the specific reason you emailed the coach: Was it is to send them your highlight video, to show them your top stats and accolades or to arrange an unofficial visit?
 Be specific here.

 “No problem!
 When would be a better time for me to call you back?”

 “Great!
 I’ve been following your program for a while now, and was really impressed by your win against XYZ State last weekend.
 I’d love to learn more about what you’re looking for in an outside hitter.

 “I have to get off the phone”: “Thank you so much for taking the time to talk to me!
 I’ll resend you the email I sent on Tuesday so you can take a look at my highlight video when you get a chance.
 I’m looking forward to hearing your feedback!”